kestal/univers/Species/Dwarves.md

-The dwarves are a humanoïd species living on [Continent I](/Geography/Continent I.md), mainly underground.
+The dwarves are a humanoid species living on [Continent I](/Geography/Continent I.md), mainly underground.

 They are smaller and bulkier than humans.
-They have a practical and analytic way of thinking, which makes them known for their philosophs, engineers and architects.
+They have a practical and analytic way of thinking, which makes them known for their philosophers, engineers and architects.
 They are seen as friendly and outgoing.

 Dwarves live in realms that don't work with physical borders but with cultural similarities.